sidhuparas/SimpleDate/README.md

 - Create a new branch and make changes
 - Push the code to the branch and make a PR! :thumbsup:

+## Special Thanks
-Special thanks to <a href="https://github.com/amy6">Mahima</a> for testing out the early version and helping in bug fix :clap:
+- to <a href="https://github.com/amy6">Mahima</a> for testing out the early version and helping in bug fix :clap:
+- to <a href="https://github.com/xsahil03x">Sahil</a> for suggesting the use of Kotlin Extension Functions :heart: